 Step 2.
 Cut wooden dowel.

-I used a mitre box and saw to easily cut the dowel down to 12 inches tall.
+I used a mitre box and saw to easily cut the dowel down to about 12 inches tall.

 Step 3.
 Attach wooden dowel.

-Add a little bit of wood glue to the bottom of the wooden dowel and place upright in the drilled hole on the wood pillar.
-Make sure it’s straight and then let it be until it’s fully dried.
-I waited overnight.
+Add a little bit of wood glue to the bottom of the wooden dowel and place it upright in the drilled hole on the wood pillar.

 Step 4.
 Cut fabric strips.

-For the fabric strips, they are all about 1”- 1.5” inches wide and I ripped them rather than cutting.
-I love the rustic, stringy ends the ripping creates and it saves a tons of time.
-As you can imagine, the fabric pieces get shorter as you make your way up the fabric Christmas trees.
-I started at the bottom using 11 inch pieces and at the top I was using 5 inch pieces.
-I went down in increments up 1 inch….so I made a handful of 11 inch, 10 inch, 9 inch, 8 inch…and so on…all the way to 5 inch.
+As you can imagine, the fabric pieces get shorter as you make your way up the fabric Christmas tree.
+I started at the bottom using 11-inch pieces and at the top, I was using 5-inch pieces.
+I went down in increments up 1 inch….so I made a handful of 11-inch, 10-inch, 9-inch, 8-inch…and so on…all the way to 5-inch.

 - 10 pieces cut at 11 inches